Copyright (C) 2023--2025 the hexsample team.

 [docs] @staticmethod def sum_miniclusters(array: np.ndarray) -> np.ndarray: """Sum the values in a given numpy array over its 2 x 2 trigger miniclusters.
 Note that the shape of the target 2-dimensional array must be even in both dimensions for the thing to work. """ num_rows, num_cols = array.shape return array.reshape((num_rows // 2, 2, num_cols // 2, 2)).sum(-1).sum(1)

-[docs] def sample(self, x: np.ndarray, y: np.ndarray) -> Tuple[Tuple[int, int], np.ndarray]: """Spatially sample a pair of arrays of x and y coordinates in physical space onto logical (hexagonal) coordinates in logical space.
+[docs] def sample(self, x: np.ndarray, y: np.ndarray) -> Tuple[int, int, np.ndarray]: """Spatially sample a pair of arrays of x and y coordinates in physical space onto logical (hexagonal) coordinates in logical space.
 This is achieved by converting the (x, y) physical coordinates into the corresponding (col, row) logical coordinates on the hexagonal grid, and then filling a two-dimensional histogram in logical space. .. note:: The output two-dimensional histogram is restricted to the pixels with a physical signal, in order to avoid having to deal with large sparse arrays downstream.
 See https://github.com/lucabaldini/hexsample/issues/12 for more details about the reasoning behind this.
 Arguments --------- x : array_like The physical x coordinates to sample. y : array_like The physical y coordinates to sample.
-Returns ------- min_col, min_row, signal : 3-element tuple (2 integers and an array) The coordinates of the bottom-left corner of the smallest rectangle containing all the signal, and the corresponding histogram of the signal itself, in electron equivalent. """ # pylint: disable=invalid-name col, row = self.world_to_pixel(x, y) # Determine the corners of the relevant rectangle where the signal histogram # should be built.
+Returns ------- min_col, min_row, signal : 3-element tuple (2 integers and an array) The coordinates of the bottom-left corner of the smallest rectangle containing all the signal, and the corresponding histogram of the signal itself, in electron equivalent. """ # pylint: disable=invalid-name col, row = self.world_to_pixel(x, y, in_bounds=True) # If the all the charge is outside the chip bounds, col and row are empty # arrays, so we return a dummy rectangle and an empty signal array. if not col.size: return 0, 0, np.empty((0, 0)) # Determine the corners of the relevant rectangle where the signal histogram # should be built.
 Reminder: in our trigger minicluster arrangement the minimum # column and row coordinates are always even and the maximum column and # row coordinates are always odd. min_col, max_col, min_row, max_row = col.min(), col.max(), row.min(), row.max() if self.is_odd(min_col): min_col -= 1 if self.is_even(max_col): max_col += 1 if self.is_odd(min_row): min_row -= 1 if self.is_even(max_row): max_row += 1 # Streamlined version of a two-dimensional histogram.
 As obscure as it # might seem, this four-liner is significantly faster than a call to # np.histogram2d and allows for a substantial speedup in the event generation. num_cols = max_col - min_col + 1 num_rows = max_row - min_row + 1 index = num_cols * (row - min_row) + (col - min_col) signal = np.bincount(index, minlength=num_cols * num_rows).reshape((num_rows, num_cols)) return min_col, min_row, signal

 # Definition of the readout proxy.
 ReadoutProxy = TypeProxy("readout_mode") # pylint: disable=invalid-name ReadoutProxy.register("circular", HexagonalReadoutCircular) ReadoutProxy.register("rectangular", HexagonalReadoutRectangular) # TODO: TO BE REMOVED!